nod-ai/shark-ai/fusilli-plugin/docs/TheRockRFC.md

 to optimize execution of full-scale ML models, one key component of the work is to have efficient kernel code generation for MI300+ cards.
-[Fusilli](https://github.com/nod-ai/shark-ai/tree/main/sharkfuser) is a project built on top of IREE that leverages the kernel codegeneration capabilities of IREE and packages it to be useable as a kernel provider within hipDNN.
+[Fusilli](https://github.com/nod-ai/shark-ai/tree/main/sharkfuser) is a C++ graph API and JIT fronend that leverages the kernel codegeneration capabilities of IREE and packages it to be useable as a kernel provider within hipDNN.
+This allows use of IREE for targeted portions of the program, even for training use cases.
 The advantages of using IREE this way are

 1) IREE has been built from the ground-up as a fusion compiler.
 The kinds of fusions that libraries like hipDNN are expected to provide are supported out-of-the box in IREE.

-2) Being a compiler approach, IREE as a kernel provided functions as a JIT-backend.
-For cases where IREE generated code is faster, IREE would JIT-compile the kernels without having to pre-build kernels and ship those with hipDNN.
+2) Using a compiler as a kernel provider through Fusilli's JIT interface helps pick IREE generated kernels without having to ship pre-built kernels with hipDNN - saving both build time and space.

 This RFC is to propose adding a path to using IREE as a kernel provider to hipDNN within TheRock.
 There are three components to